aurorascharff/rsc-workshop/STEPS.md

 - Show fast 3g network prog enh search in ikognito waterfall, show modal shows up afterwards
 - Favorite: form and action-prop with .bind or hidden input

-### App: Add interactivity with transitions and SubmitButton
+### App: Add back interactivity with SubmitButton

-- Make all functions slow
-- Use loading boolean for delete button transition
+- Use SubmitButton with loading boolean for delete button transition
 - The other buttons are not client components
 - Add useFormStatus isSubmitting
 - Use it in new contact
 - Power of rsc, composability of client/server while mainaining interactivity
 - Add component to update contact
-- Add component to delete contact
+- Replace component to delete contact
 - Show example from pages router [forms](https://nextjs.org/docs/pages/building-your-application/data-fetching/forms-and-mutations)
 - Delete suspense boundaries and show it works without JS
 - Avfallsdek: submitbutton